 It’s typically not IT or your web team.
 Indeed, your marketing team needs to control the content if you expect them to make the jump from content marketing to marketing your content.
 At Uberflip, we’ve created a dedicated content experience team, while other organizations place ownership of marketing content on digital, social, and / or demand generation teams.

-Check out this example by Alight on how they have managed to get content on their site, indexed for search, but also organized for their different buyers in HR & Financial Solutions, Health & Wellness, and Consumer Experience.
+For example Lytx has managed to get content on their site, indexed for search, but also organized for their different buyers in various industries and roles.

 Idea #2: Content Brings the ABM Approach to Life